alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

    description: I have partnered with the Italian Institute of Technology during my MSc thesis.
 See the <i>`Education`</i> section below for details about my master thesis.

 education:
- - name: Ph.D. in Life and Humanoid Technologies <a class="no-print" href="/papers/[Roncone PhD Thesis 2015] Expanding Sensorimotor capabilities of Humanoid Robots through Multisensory Integration - a study on the implementation of Peripersonal Space on the iCub.pdf" target="_blank"> [PDF]</a>
+ - name: Ph.D. in Life and Humanoid Technologies <a class="no-print" href="/papers/[Roncone PhD Thesis 2015] Expanding Sensorimotor capabilities of Humanoid Robots through Multisensory Integration - a study on the implementation of Peripersonal Space on the iCub.pdf" target="_blank"> [Thesis PDF]</a>
    title: Thesis title `Expanding sensorimotor capabilities of humanoid robots through multisensory integration.
 A study on the implementation of peripersonal space on the iCub.`
    start: 2012
    end: 2015